gel1has3/CDS-WEB-APP/README.md

 3. Dynamically valide and map knowledge based result using local context or hisotrical evidence

+4. Data-driven model was produced using Bayesian learning.

-4. Deliver multi-criteria decisin analysis (concordance table)
+5. Deliver multi-criteria decisin analysis (concordance table)

+6. Deployed and operated on a low-cost device such as the Raspberry Pi 4, with access via smartphone, laptop, or tablet over mobile data (or wireless network)